PyHOGS/pyhogs.github.io/content/Python Hour/python-hour-2014-08-25.md

 summary: Summary of PyHOGs meeting on August 25, 2014
 author: Earle Wilson

 + Parker introduced us to the [itertools.permutations](https://docs.python.org/2/library/itertools.html#itertools.permutations) function.
 You can use this function to return all possible permutations of an iterable object, such as a list.
-This apparently comes in handy when designing a python script to play tic-tac-toe.
-For example, the code snippet below returns a list of all possible permutations of `0,1,2,3`:
+For example, the code snippet below returns a list of all the permutations of `0,1,2`:

 		:::python

 		import itertools
-		a = range(4)
+		a = range(3)
 		a_perm = list(itertools.permutations(a))
+		print a_perm

+	This will print:

+		:::python

+		[(0, 1, 2), (0, 2, 1), (1, 0, 2), (1, 2, 0), (2, 0, 1), (2, 1, 0)]

+	This apparently comes in handy when designing a python script to play tic-tac-toe.

-+ Parker also told us about the [`KDTree`](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.html) class from the `scipy.spatial` module.
-KDTree provides efficient methods, e.g. `KDtree.query`, for finding the nearest-neighbors of a point (or a set of points) in a grid of spatial points.
-This can be useful when trying to interpolate values on a grid where the x and y spacings are different.
++ Parker also told us about the [`KDTree` class](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.html) from the `scipy.spatial` module.
+KDTree provides efficient methods for finding the nearest-neighbors of a point (or a set of points) in a grid of spatial points.
+In particular, `KDTree.query` is useful when trying to interpolate values on a grid where the spacings are uneven.
 An example of its usage is provided [here](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.query.html#scipy.spatial.KDTree.query).

-+ Earle showed us a couple ways to debug code in ipython.
-First, there is the magic command `%debug`, which launches a post-mortem debugging session after an exception is thrown.
-That is, if a script crashes, `%debug` activates the [python debugger (pbd)](https://docs.python.org/2/library/pdb.html) at the line *before* the error occurred.
-A pdb session is similar to the MATLAB debugger session.
++ We discussed a few ways to debug code in ipython.
+First, there is the magic command `%debug`, which launches a post-mortem [debugging session](http://ipython.org/ipython-doc/1/interactive/tutorial.html#debugging) after an exception is thrown.
+That is, if a script crashes, running `%debug` activates the [python debugger (pbd)](https://docs.python.org/2/library/pdb.html) and brings you to the line in the script where the error happened.
+The pdb gives you a special command line interface to explore the namespace of the code, execute commands and [set breakpoints](https://docs.python.org/2/library/pdb.html#debugger-commands).
 Another alternative is the [Tracer](http://ipython.org/ipython-doc/dev/api/generated/IPython.core.debugger.html#classes) object from the `IPython.core.debugger` module.
-The Tracer object can be used to activate a pdb session anywhere in your code.
-Once in pdb, you can use the command line to explore the code and set new breakpoints.
-Therefore, you can essentially use it as breakpoint.
+The Tracer object can be used to activate a pdb session from anywhere in a script, which means you can use it as a breakpoint.
 For example:

 		:::python

 		from IPython.core.debugger import Tracer
 		debug_here = Tracer()

 		#later in code
 		debug_here() #code stops here and pdb is launched.

 + We briefly talked about keyword arguments and the different ways we can supply inputs to a function.
 Most of what we discussed is covered in [Section 4.7](https://docs.python.org/2/tutorial/controlflow.html#keyword-arguments) on this python doc page.
-With keyword arguments, we can specify function arguments in any order, provided the right keyword is used.
+With keyword arguments, we can specify function arguments in any order, provided that the right keyword is used.
 Keyword arguments are particularly useful for setting [default argument values](https://docs.python.org/2/tutorial/controlflow.html#default-argument-values).
 Here is an example:

 		:::python

-		def fun(x,y, a=10, b=12)
+		def fun(x,y, col='r', lw=2):
-			#statements
-			#statements
+			import matplotlib.pyplot as plt
+			plt.figure()
+			plt.plot(x, y, color=col, linewidth=lw)
+			plt.show()

 		#some good ways to call the function
-		fun(2,3)
-		fun(1, 5, a=20)
-		fun(2, 5, 12, 5) #a=12, b=5
+		a = arange(10)
+		b = a**2

+		fun(a,b)
+		fun(a, b, color='violet')
+		fun(a, b, 'orange', 3)
-		fun(x=2, y=10) #using x and y as keywords fun(b=50, x=10, a=-20, y=0) #order of keyword arguments does not matter
+		fun(x=a, y=b) #using x and y as keywords fun(col='crimson', x=a, lw=3, y=b) #order of keyword arguments does not matter

-		#bad ways to call the function
-		fun(2) #need at least two arguments
-		fun(5,10,c=10) #c is not a defined keyword fun(2,4) #if you intend x=2 and y=4